decentralized-identity/waci-presentation-exchange/spec/spec.md

             "presentation_definition": {
               "id": "32f54163-7166-48f1-93d8-ff217bdb0654",
               // The frame property is a JSON-LD frame which is an addition to
-			        // presentation exchange that allows for selective disclosure
+              // presentation exchange that allows for selective disclosure "frame": {
-			        // (see Appendix - Out of Scope)
-              "frame": {
                 "@context": [
                   "https://www.w3.org/2018/credentials/v1",